 On January 3, 2022, GEM Reward Sdn.
 Bhd.
 (100% owned subsidiary of the Company operating in Malaysia) entered into a loan agreement with a third party Tophill Holding Sdn.
 Bhd. for a credit line maximum principal amount of RM 20 million (approximately \$4.8 million).
 The loan is for working capital purposes, with an interest rate of 3.50% per annum payable on monthly basis from the drawdown Date.
 The Company shall repay the loan on demand, together with interest accrued thereon and may prepay the whole or part of the loan together with interest accrued thereon at any time without penalty.
-The loan agreement was amended on March 15, 2022 to automatically convert outstanding principal plus accrued and unpaid interest under the loan agreement on the closing date of the initial public offering at a conversion price that is equal to 80% of the initial public offering price and to terminate as of the closing date of the initial public offering.
+The loan agreement was amended on March 15, 2022 to automatically convert outstanding principal plus accrued and unpaid interest under the loan agreement on the closing date of the initial public offering at a conversion price that is equal to 80% of the initial public offering.
 As of March 22, 2022, the Company withdrew RM 6.2 million (approximately \$1.5 million) from this credit line.